AbdulMohiz-01/Hero-s-Battle-Conquest-of-Might/README.md

 6. Submit a pull request to the main repository, describing the purpose and details of your changes.

-7. Our team will review your pull request, provide feedback, and work with you to merge the changes into the main project if they meet the project's criteria.
+7. I will review your pull request, provide feedback, and work with you to merge the changes into the main project if they meet the project's criteria.

 ## License